 what should I look for in window tint, to make sure it’s good?

-Are you afraid you might be suffering from bad tint?
+Are you afraid you might be suffering from lousy tint?
 Did you notice one summer day that your windows are lighter than you remember or seem to look a bit purple?
-There are a number of ways to tell if you have fallen victim to bad tinting.
-Don’t fear however, it is possible to fix bad tint and keep it from ever happening to you again.
+There are several ways to tell if you have fallen victim to lousy tinting.
+However, don’t fear it is possible to fix lousy tint and keep it from ever happening to you again.

-- Your windows are not as dark as to when they where originally tinted.
+- Your windows are not as dark as to when they were tinted initially.

 - The shade is turning purple